 SUPPORT SERVICES— Works closely with the Command Center Support Services team to transport non-emergency injured participants to/from the hospital or back to camp.
 Also executes various support services responsibilities.
 This team is on call throughout the night.
 No medical background is necessary.
 Lift 10-20 lbs.

-HOTEL(Michigan, New England, Philadelphia, Twin Cities 3-Days Only)—Crew members will support all facets of hotel operations.
+HOTEL (Chicago, Dallas/Fort Worth New England 3-Days Only)—Crew members will support all facets of hotel operations.
 Responsibilities may include: hotel shuttle drivers and greeters, staffing the information, serving in the 3-Day Lounge, luggage collection, gear security, transport and/or retrieval, scanning walkers in/out each day, assisting with meal service, and managing hydration tables.
 Crew members will have the opportunity to rotate through each station based on physical ability.
 Some tasks are strenuous.
 Crew members should communicate with their crew captains regarding physical ability and preferences.

 SHUTTLE — Drive vans that transport walkers on the route to the following sites only: to lunch and then to camp.
 Both members in each shuttle must drive and must be able to get in and out of van quickly.
 Lift 20-30 lbs.
 Must attend drivers training session at the All-Crew Kick-Off.
 Ability to lift spirits and have fun is required!